 A root canal generally consists of the following steps:

 - The dentist will numb the area surrounding the tooth with a local anesthetic (typically Novocain).

-- The dentist will then open the crown to expose the chamber of pulp to work on.
+- The dentist will then open the tooth to expose the chamber of pulp.

 - If an abscess exists, the dentist may allow it to drain for a couple of days before performing the actual root canal.
 (The patient is prescribed antibiotics before the procedure to reduce any infection).